Introducing the “earth truffle”

 Feeding generations and the world

-One brother, Javier, articulates his vision for the future that he’s building through his hard work every day: “I have a passion for what I do, which primarily comes from the satisfaction I get helping to produce food for the world.
-I think it’s important to both continue and improve on the tradition of our grandparents, so that we can pass the torch on to the next generation,” says Javier.
+Javier Suárez articulates his vision for the future that he’s building through his hard work every day: “I have a passion for what I do, which primarily comes from the satisfaction I get helping to produce food for the world.
+I think it’s important to both continue and improve on the tradition of our grandparents, so that we can pass the torch on to the next generation,” he says.
 “One day I hope to balance cost and efficiency and grow new varieties of potatoes that result in higher yield and nutritional value, so that we can truly feed the world.”

 The brothers are also looking to implement more sustainable agriculture practices, supported by adopting new technologies and farming practices.
 Their strategy includes crop rotation and the use of machinery to maintain vegetation cover, vital for soil health and helping to keep carbon out of the atmosphere.
 The brothers also attribute much of their efficiency to the close working relationship they’ve established with UPL, and the inputs – biological and conventional – they’ve come to rely on.